Namecheap: Our stance on email privacy

 You can find out here more about our email platform.
 We include a 30-day free trial and privacy is cheap; our packages cost from just $1.50 per month.

 Just to clarify, we feel it honest and pertinent to point out that we do not gather information, nor do we profile users of our email platform in any shape or form.
 That being said, what happens outside of our scope and when an email leaves our platform is completely out of our control.
 If you require further encryption, there are other products/services (e.g. PGP) that you can utilize.

 We pledge and give you our word to continue to fight for your privacy rights.
 We are, as always, on the front line of this fight.
-We’ve fought PIPA, we’ve fought SOPA, we’ve fought CISPA and we continue to support organisations like EFF, stopwatching.us and more in our fight for a free and open internet.
+We’ve fought PIPA, we’ve fought SOPA, we’ve fought CISPA and we continue to support organizations like EFF, stopwatching.us and more in our fight for free and open internet.